What are your Counselling rates?

 I have health insurance, will it cover Counselling?

 Many of our clients have extended health benefits with their work/employment.
-Most insurance policies have some cover for Counselling.
-It’s important to check your own policy to know exactly what is covered.
+Most insurance policies have some cover for Counselling and in our experience the vast majority of Insurance companies provide cover for our services.
+It’s important to check your own specific policy to know exactly what is covered.
 Please do get in touch if you have any questions.

 How do you accept payment?